Bulliby/libft/README.md

 # libft

-A student library to use with all school projects
+A student library created from **scratch** with 0 dependencies to use with all school projects.